waxie/cmt/README.md

 docmentation

 ## Requirements
- * Python 2.7 or higher
+ * Python 2.7 (working on Python 3 support)
  * Python virtualenv

 All dependencies for CMT can be found in the [requirements.txt](requirements.txt) file.
 If you don't want to use the LDAP authentication backend, then you can remove django-auth-ldap from the requirements.txt file.

-Please note that SALI has been testen on Linux only.
+Please note that CMT has been testen on Linux only.

 ## Installation of the CMT Server